awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/eb3-swap.md

 ## Syntax<a name="eb3-swapsyntax"></a>

- `eb swap`
+ eb swap

- `eb swap environment-name`
+ eb swap *environment\-name*

 **Note**
 The *environment\-name* is the environment for which you want a different CNAME\.
-If you don't specify *environment\-name* as a command line parameter when you run `eb swap`, EB CLI updates the CNAME of the default environment\.
+If you don't specify *environment\-name* as a command line parameter when you run eb swap, EB CLI updates the CNAME of the default environment\.

 ## Options<a name="eb3-swapoptions"></a>